 Our tour finishes in the magnificent Piazza di Spagna, home to the iconic Spanish Steps.
 With our expert guides we will learn the history of the church of the Trinita' dei Monti that towers above, as well as why the young Gianlorenzo Bernini and his father (also a sculptor) adopted the unusual subject of a boat for the fountain of the Barcaccia.
 We'll also uncover the social significance of the majestic stairway that came to unite these two areas, which for centuries had been separated by a cliff face.

-In front of a Toy Store called Al Sogno.
+meeting pointIn front of the Toy Store called Al Sogno.
 Full details, including a map and photo, will be issued on booking.

 5.0 (87 reviews)

 John Tinto was our tour guide.
 He was incredible.
 Great pace, great information.
 Highly recommend.
 Tour went through great places and lots of chances for pictures.